Lemoncode/github-actions-playground/05-integration-tests/readme.md

 RUN npm install knex pg dotenv
 ```

-For simplicity we're creating the manifest file in line, this is ok, here, because we're on demo time, but be aware that we could easily misalign dependencies.
+For simplicity we're creating the manifest file in line (last command in the above Dockerfile).
+This is ok here, because we're on demo time, but be aware that we could easily misalign dependencies.

 Ok good, now we can add a new service to initialize our schemas: